Skip to content

 Infective material includes hard objects, such as the patient's property, needles, and syringes.
 Removing these materials with the use of protective apparel and gloves reduces the risk of recontamination.

-Sorting also benefits workflow as segregating soiled fabrics by product type increases work efficiency.
+Sorting also benefits workflow, as segregating soiled fabrics by product type increases work efficiency.

 Intricate cleansing process for soiled fabrics